Pugijsons/Pugijsons/README.md

 💻 Current Projects

-* Scooter rental - The backend of a scooter rental application written in C# and using TTD principles.
+* Scooter rental - The backend of a scooter rental application written in C# and using TDD principles.